 What you get is what you see with water-based finishes.

-Unless when applied on white paint, water-based polyurethane dries clear, and it remains clear for the lifespan of the finish.
-This is very different from oil-based polyurethane, which dries with an amber hue, and gets more yellow over time.
+Unless applied on white paint, water-based polyurethane dries clear, and it remains clear for the lifespan of the finish.
+This differs from oil-based polyurethane, which dries with an amber hue and gets more yellow over time.

 This means that if you are using a light-colored hardwood floor, the natural brightness of the wood won’t change when you apply water-based polyurethane.
 The same goes for dark-colored woods.